truzo/tomango-2018/site/content/blog/big-brand-impact-brochure.md

 title: "Big brand impact from a brochure"
 author: "mike"
 date: 2016-06-16 13:36:34
-excerpt: With the new website now live, we continued the brand rollout for the Concept Tag with the creation of a new brochure. blog/categories:
+description: With the new website now live, we continued the brand rollout for the Concept Tag with the creation of a new brochure. blog/categories:
  - brand
 ---